fictioneers/quickstartguide/README.md

 Next initialize an API client.

-If your code is running in a trusted environment (e.g. a backend service) you are safe to pass a secret key for the `apiKey` parameter - otherwise you should reference a visibile key.
+If your code is running in a trusted environment (e.g. a backend service) you are safe to pass a secret key for the `apiKey` parameter - otherwise you should reference a visible key.

 You can read more about the [different types of API keys in the API documentation](https://docs.fictioneers.co.uk/#authentication).